NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The main downside is a small delay from the splitting Nix process, and then delay between the stabilization steps.

-The fact that 134 is already mostly implemented, and in code review, is hopefully reason enough to believe it shouldn't take much longer.
+The fact that [RFC 134] is already mostly implemented, and in code review, is hopefully reason enough to believe it shouldn't take much longer.
 That maximum delay waiting for that to complete should be dwarfed by duration of time we've spent "in limbo" without a clear plan to move forward.
 We therefore think that is a small and reasonable price to pay for the benefit of community harmony.

+An addition, in the detailed design there is an escape hatch saying that blocking on the implementation of [RFC 134] can be reconsidered things do indeed take longer than foreseen.

-The second delays don't represent time "ideal" from a stabilization perspective.
+The delay of "auditing and refining" and shouldn't represent time "idle" from a stabilization perspective.
 As long as we are making progress stabilizing features and having healthy discussions, we don't see any problem.

-**Step 0** is also designed to take the pressure off these possible sources of delay, giving us *something* to work on that is not blocked on RFC 134 or anything else.
+**Step 0** is also designed to take the pressure off these possible sources of delay, giving us *something* to work on that is not blocked on [RFC 134] or anything else.

 # Alternatives
 [alternatives]: #alternatives